 In Sweden, the four largest traditional banks, Nordea, SEB, Handelsbanken and Swedbank dominate the traditional mortgage market.
-The Company sees itself a complement to these traditional banks, helping customers they reject but who are credit worthy based on a thorough underwriting process.
+The Company sees itself as a complement to these traditional banks, helping customers they reject but who are credit worthy based on a thorough underwriting process.

-The Company currently has, pursuant to the Company's own calculations, approximately 90% market share in its niche in Sweden and is the only provider with specialist mortgages as core business.
+The Company currently has, pursuant to the Company's own calculations, approximately 85 per cent market share in its niche in Sweden and is the only provider with specialist mortgages as its core business.
 Marginalen Bank, Svea Ekonomi and Nordax Bank offer specialist mortgages as part of their business model.